 Kubernetes clusters

-To connect clusters to GitLab, use the GitLab agent.
+To connect clusters to GitLab, use the GitLab agent for Kubernetes.

 Certificate-based Kubernetes integration (deprecated)

 The certificate-based Kubernetes integration with GitLab is deprecated.
-It had the following issues:
+This integration had the following issues:

 • There were security issues as it required direct access to the Kubernetes API by GitLab.